Veri-Q/Robustness/README.md

 ### Running Tests and Examples
 ---
-To implement robustness verification in VeriQ, we assume that the user has already well trained a quantum classifier which consists of a quantum circuit with a measurement at the end.
+To implement robustness verification on VeriQ, we assume that the user has already well trained a quantum classifier which consists of a quantum circuit with a measurement at the end.
 The quantum circuit and the trainning data have been saved as a numpy data file.

 #### Robustness Verification

-The user can use the following script to run VeriQ for robustness verification.
+The user can use the following script to run VeriQ for robustness verification of quantum classifiers.
 ```sh
 python3 batch_check.py <data_file> <robustness_unit> <experiment_number> <state_flag>
 ```
 There are four arguments are inputted by users.
 The first one `<data_file>` is a numpy data file that consists of a (well-trained) quantum classifier and coresponding training dataset.
-The numpy data file can be obatined by the data of the classifiers trained on the platform --- [Tensorflow Quantum](https://www.tensorflow.org/quantum/) of Google.
-The second argument `<robustness_unit>` is the unit of the robustness parameter.
-The third argument `<experiment_number>` represents the number of robustness verification with increasing robustness parameters by the unit `<robustness_unit>`, i.e., `1e-3`, `2e-3`,`3e-3`, `4e-3`-robustness for `<robustness_unit>` and `<experiment_number>` respectively being `1e-3` and `4` to be checked one by one.
-The last one `<state_flag>` indicates the considering quantum data in robustness verification, where  the values of `<state_flag>` are `mixed`  and `pure` referring to mixed states and pure states, respectively.
+The numpy data file can be directly obatined by the data of the classifiers trained on the platform --- [Tensorflow Quantum](https://www.tensorflow.org/quantum/) of Google.
+The second argument `<robustness_unit>` is the unit of the robustness verification parameter.
+The third argument `<experiment_number>` represents the number of robustness verification with increasing robustness verification parameters by unit `<robustness_unit>`.
+For example, if `<robustness_unit>` and `<experiment_number>` are `1e-3` and `4`, respectively, then `1e-3`, `2e-3`,`3e-3`, `4e-3`-robustness of the quantum classifier to be checked one by one.
+The last one `<state_flag>` indicates the considering quantum data in robustness verification, where  the value of `<state_flag>` is `mixed`  or `pure` referring to mixed states and pure states, respectively.

-For simplicity, the user can try the follwing commands in bash for robustness verification of four quantum classifiers.
+For the simplicity, the user can try the follwing commands in bash for robustness verification of four quantum classifiers.

 1) Quantum Bits Classifications
 ```sh